-

 (Reviewed by JD Jung) “In a short four years, QAnon metastasized from a fringe movement on anonymous message boards into a cultlike movement, with millions of followers around the world…and practically seized control of the Republican Party.”
 What actually is … Continue reading

-Posted in American Politics, History, Non-fiction, Our Best, Politics, World Issues
+Posted in American Politics, History, Non-fiction, Politics and Social Justice, Reviewers' Top Picks, World Issues

 Tagged conspiracy theories, psychology, QAnon, terrorism